SDA-SE/sda-dropwizard-commons/sda-commons-server-weld-testing/README.md

 [![javadoc](https://javadoc.io/badge2/org.sdase.commons/sda-commons-server-weld-testing/javadoc.svg)](https://javadoc.io/doc/org.sdase.commons/sda-commons-server-weld-testing)

-`sda-commons-server-weld-testing` is used to bootstrap Dropwizard applications inside a Weld-SE container using the `DropwizardAppRule` during testing and provides CDI support for Servlets, listeners and resources.
+`sda-commons-server-weld-testing` is used to bootstrap Dropwizard applications inside a Weld-SE container using the `DropwizardAppExtension` during testing and provides CDI support for Servlets, listeners and resources.

 **Info:**
 We at SDA SE do not use CDI in our microservices anymore.